lassestilvang/ai-summary-extension/README.md

 ## Project Description and Overview

-AI Page Summarizer is a powerful Chrome extension that leverages artificial intelligence to generate concise summaries of web pages.
+AI Summary is a powerful Chrome extension that leverages artificial intelligence to generate concise summaries of web pages.
 Built with JavaScript, HTML, and CSS, this extension integrates seamlessly with your browser to provide instant, AI-powered insights from any webpage.

 The extension supports multiple AI providers including OpenAI's GPT models, Google's Gemini, Anthropic's Claude, and even Chrome's built-in AI capabilities.
 It features automatic fallback mechanisms, customizable themes, and performance tracking to ensure reliable and efficient summarization.